johntrogan/defender-docs/defender-endpoint/linux-static-proxy-configuration.md

   ```

   > [!NOTE]
-  > Do not add sudo between the environment variable definition and apt, otherwise the variable will not be propagated.
+  > Don't add sudo between the environment variable definition and apt, otherwise the variable won't be propagated.

 The `HTTPS_PROXY` environment variable may similarly be defined during uninstallation.

-Note that installation and uninstallation will not necessarily fail if a proxy is required but not configured.
+Installation and uninstallation won't necessarily fail if a proxy is required but not configured.
 However, telemetry won't be submitted, and the operation could take longer due to network timeouts.

 ## Post installation configuration